 Sept 19, I review our flight bookings, being concerned about cancellations.
 Indeed, our return flight to London Heathrow, scheduled for Oct 3rd, has been cancelled by Croatia Airlines.

 The weather forecast for the week after Sept 24th and into early October doesn't look good.
 The pleasant high-pressure weather we have been enjoying so far is coming to an end and unstable cool and windy weather ahead.

 Presented with a broad choice of travel options from Star Alliance, albeit no direct flights, I change to a trip via Frankfurt on the earlier date of Sept 24th.

-That leaves time for a final short cruise - to enjoy the last days of this year's real summer
+That leaves time for a final short trip - to enjoy the last days of this year's real summer

 Solta island/ Sesula

 After heading north earlier we decide to go south this time, the nearest island of interest is Solta.
 We have been to Sesula cove before but not visited the popular Sesula restaurant which offers moorings for guests.
-Sept 20th is a sunny Sunday, and I call ahead to make sure they expect us.
+Sept 20th is a sunny Sunday, and I call ahead to make sure they expect us for the night.